jramaya/marketingmd/index.md

 computer experts are putting together an effective product package and they are paying less.
 The underlying assumption of this pricing strategy is that the increased sales generated will more than compensate for a lower profit margin.
 It may also be a way of selling a less popular product by combining it with popular ones.
 Clearly, industries such as financial services and telecommunications are big users of this.

-9.10 PSYCHOLOGICAL ASPECTS OF PRICING {#psychological-aspects-of-pricing .calibre5}             -
+9.10 PSYCHOLOGICAL ASPECTS OF PRICING

  Price, as is the case with certain other elements in the marketing mix, appears to have meaning to many buyers that goes beyond a simple utilitarian statement.
 Such